DS and Mezzo's 20th and 16th birthdays respectively occur during the time they're stuck in the mindscapes.

 Continuity Lockout: It's really hard to jump in during an arc because of the heavy continuity.
 This hasn't stopped some people from jumping in anyway and then realizing there's too much stuff going on that they don't know about to actually keep playing.
 This hasn't stopped a few dedicated players from joining the group.

-Deader Than Dead: What happens to Napoleon in the AU after the souls of the Midori Room mons maul his soul, destroying it completely.
+What happens to Napoleon in the AU after the souls of the Midori Room mons maul his soul, tearing it to shreds.
+Though Snowball does end up using said shreds to create Icelus, Napoleon himself is gone.

-Death Is Cheap: At the end of the first Arc, Gamer's Serperior is killed by David, and comes back to life as a Duskull.
-Also, Daisy's Charizard is killed by a madman behind the mandess in Canalave City.
+Death Is Cheap: When Gamer's Serperior was killed by David, he came back to life as a Duskull.
+Also, Daisy's Charizard is killed by a madman behind the madness in Canalave City.
 It then re-appears the next day as a Gastly.
-Arguably, this trope just occurs with all the thread's Sues and Stus.

-Demonic Possession: 'Missingno' did this in the 4th Arc.
+Assumed to be done by Missingno in an attack on Canalave in the original Sinnoh Arc.
 Turns out it was just a Gastly, though.
-In the 7th Arc, the real Missingno pulls this on Palkia.
+Prior to the first PMD Arc, though, the real Missingno pulls this on Palkia.

 It also happened a lot during the Unova arc.
 The victims included Steven Stone, Iris, Clay, Alder, and Jane.